 Private life over time can become more complex, with a demanding job, kids around, a house built, etc. You may once come into a situation, where things get too complex and you should start making things simpler, to either not get burned out or to not start losing things.
 To stop climbing the ladder and to shift to a new job may not be an easy decision, but it will probably be way easier than dealing with the alternatives.

-I was in no hurry, but luckily, due to some connections, I got the opportunity for a new job close to my home town, that would reduce the travel time and also would give me the possibility to deal with all the fancy stuff, I already played around with over the years and was really interested in: SAP Cloud Consultant at a small but growing company called p36.
+I was in no hurry, but luckily, due to some connections, I got the opportunity for a new job close to my home town, that would reduce the travel time and also would give me the possibility to deal with all the fancy stuff, I already played around with over the years and was really interested in: SAP BTP Consultant at a small but growing company called p36.

 Lesson 7: Build a network